-As of June 30, 2023, we had non-cancelable operating leases with future minimum lease payments for a total of \$45.3 million, of which \$7.0 million will be payable in 2023.
+As of September 30, 2023, we had non-cancelable operating leases with future minimum lease payments for a total of \$41.9 million, of which \$3.7 million will be payable in 2023.
 These minimum lease payments exclude our share of the facility operating expenses, real-estate taxes and other costs that are reimbursable to the landlord under the leases.

-In the second quarter of 2023, we entered into a License and Service Agreement pursuant to which we will lease manufacturing space for our continued research and development activities.
-As of June 30, 2023, the lease has not commenced for accounting purposes and it is not expected to commence until the second quarter of 2024.
-The lease agreement provides for total remaining lease payments of \$87.8 million over a 10-year lease term.
+In the second quarter of 2023, we entered into a license and service agreement pursuant to which we will lease manufacturing space for our continued research and development activities.
+As of September 30, 2023, the lease has not commenced for accounting purposes and it is not expected to commence until the second quarter of 2024.
+The license and service agreement provides for total remaining lease payments of up to \$87.8 million over a 10-year lease term.
+We may terminate the license and service agreement in our discretion upon twelve months' prior written notice.